 How to get to Tre Cime di Lavaredo by Car

-To get to Tre Cime di Lavaredo / Drei Zinnen via car, follow the SS49 road towards Misurina.
+Follow the SS49 road towards Misurina.
 Just north of the town, take the toll road towards Rifugio Auronzo.

 THE DETAILS

-TOP TIPS | Between late October and late May, the road here is completely closed.
-Arrive before 9am to be sure of a place to park in high season (August and weekends).
-Bring cash for payment, just in case, although cards are accepted at the toll booths.
+INSIDER TIPS | The road here is completely closed between late October and late May.
+Arrive before 9 am to be sure of a place to park in high season (August and weekends).

 How to get to Tre Cime di Lavaredo by Bus